drcode/webfui/README.md

 ## Philosophy of WebFUI

 The goal of WebFUI is to let you do client-side Web programming in ClojureScript without having to ever deal with the DOM.
 Instead, all DOM is generated in realtime from a Clojure atom that contains just "plain old data" (called [EDN](https://github.com/edn-format/edn) in Clojure.)
-This "DOM EDN" is also kept synchronized with a state atom that also contains EDN, where all the state for your program is kept.
+This "DOM EDN" is kept nsynchronized with a state atom that also contains EDN, where all the state for your program is kept.

 You, the programmer, is only responsible for providing the functions shown in red in the picture below: